 Without prejudice to the consequences that the law attaches to transfers of general assets or branches of industry, mergers, divisions and similar transactions, the parties may not transfer, encumber or in any way trade any of their rights or obligations arising from this agreement without the prior written consent of the other parties to the agreement.

 ART 20.
 INVALIDITY OF ONE OR MORE PROVISIONS

 The invalidity, non-legality or non-enforceability of one or more provisions of these general terms and conditions or any agreement that governs the legal relationship between the parties shall in no way affect the validity and enforceability of the remaining provisions of these agreements.
 In this case, the parties shall consult each other with regard to substitute provisions which, in terms of content and scope, come closest to the invalid, non-legally valid or non-enforceable provision, taking into account the intention of the parties.

 Any annexes to this agreement or other agreements between the professional and the client are always an integral part of the agreement.

 The interpretation and implementation of the agreement are governed by Belgian law.
 Any dispute of any kind falls under the jurisdiction of the courts and tribunals of the district where the professional's registered office is located.
-Disputes relating to costs and fees can be submitted to the arbitration committee at the Institute of Accountants and Tax Consultants, which decides by way of final decision, in first and last instance and without procedural costs.
+Disputes relating to costs and fees can be submitted to the arbitration committee at the ITAA (Institute for Tax Advisors and Accountants), which decides by way of final decision, in first and last instance and without procedural costs.